 The museum is located at 28 Vo Van Tan, in District 3, Ho Chi Minh City

-Pro Tip: Keep in mind that it is not an easy place to visit, as it displays thousands of pictures showing atrocities of the war and the after effects of the Agent Orange on the civilian population of Vietnam.
+Paula's Tip: Keep in mind that it is not an easy place to visit, as it displays thousands of pictures showing atrocities of the war and the after-effects of the Agent Orange on the civilian population of Vietnam.
 Many of the photos are extremely graphic.

 DAY 3 - SIDE TRIP TO MEKONG DELTA AND CO CHI TUNNELS

 Third and last day of your 3-day itinerary in Ho Chi Minh City, so take it outside the city and explore the amazing surroundings.

 This side trip is a must if you have time, and I not only enjoyed it but also learned a lot.
 I booked a private tour from a pick up at my hotel and for a day I explored the Mekong Delta, visited the Cu Chi Tunnels, and had other amazing activities included for a very affordable price, with a local guide who explained it all about this region.

 If you are looking for a great private tour, this is the one I recommend.

 The tunnels are located about 90 minutes from HCMC.
 The site is fascinating and very educational to visit the tunnels that were used during the War.

 There is about 120 km of tunnels, and you will see and learn how complex it was, with rooms for cooking, weapons storage, and sleeping.
 You will have the opportunity to walk in one of the tunnels and see how small and dark they are.
 It is hard to understand how they could live in these tunnels for months.